 Peanuts contain protein, fiber and healthy monounsaturated and polyunsaturated fats, all of which improve health and lower the risk of chronic disease.
 In a study conducted with over 15,000 peanut consumers, it was determined that they had higher levels of vitamin A, vitamin E, folate, magnesium, zinc, iron, calcium, and dietary fiber than people who did not eat peanuts.
 These nutrients are needed by the body to function appropriately.
 Peanuts are high in arginine, an amino acid that is a precursor to nitric oxide, which helps decrease blood pressure.
-They contain resveratrol which improves longevity and performance as well as reduces inflammation.
+They contain resveratrol which improves longevity and performance, and reduces inflammation.
 Peanuts also have phytosterols that work to lower cholesterol and may inhibit cancer development.

 Peanuts help prevent chronic diseases such as heart disease, diabetes and cancer.
 Research has shown that they are able to decrease lipid levels and may reduce inflammation, which is a cause of chronic disease.
-Researchers have also found that mortality decreases as the frequency of eating nuts like peanuts increases.
+Researchers have also found that mortality decreases as the frequency of eating nuts, like peanuts, increases.

 In addition to all of these wonderful things, peanuts are affordable and easy to find, making them a great addition to a healthy diet.
 So the next time you get a peanut craving, don’t hesitate to eat a few!